0xPolygonID/docs/docs/issuer/setup-issuer-core.md

 ISSUER_KMS_BJJ_PROVIDER=vault
 ISSUER_KMS_ETH_PROVIDER=vault
 ```
-if you were running the node issuer make sure to run it first `make stop` and then follow the steps 3 and 4.
+if you were running the node issuer make sure to run it first `make stop-all` and then follow the steps 3 and 4.

 ---